SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/application-load-balancer.md

 Use this dashboard to:
 * Monitor incoming client locations for all 5XX, 4XX and 3XX error responses.
-* Quickly correlate error responses using load balancer access logs and Amazon CloudWatch metrics to determine the possible cause for failures and decide corrective actions.
+* Quickly correlate error responses using load balancer access logs and AWS CloudWatch metrics to determine the possible cause for failures and decide corrective actions.

 <img src={useBaseUrl('img/integrations/amazon-aws/AWS-Application-Load_Balancer-Target_Group_Response_Analysis.png')} alt="AWS Application Load Balancer" />